CVI-SZU/UniFace/README.md

 ## Introduction

-UniFace: Unified Cross-Entropy Loss for Deep Face Recognition
+This is the official PyTorch implementation of the ICCV 2023 paper [UniFace: Unified Cross-Entropy Loss for Deep Face Recognition](http://).

-UnitFace,the face recognition model trained with the proposed UCE loss.

 <div align="center">
   <img src="figures/figure1.png" width="600"/>